 The Vintage Film Festival

-Twenty four years ago (1992), a group of film enthusiasts involved in the restoration of the Marie Dressler house had a wild idea.
+Twenty five years ago (1992), a group of film enthusiasts involved in the restoration of the Marie Dressler house had a wild idea.
 Why not hold a festival showing the films in which Marie Dressler had starred?
-This seemingly fantastic idea grew into the present form in which we show a variety of films generally made before about 55-60 years ago.
+This seemingly fantastic idea grew into the present form in which we show a variety of films generally made before about 50-60 years ago.
 We will often, although not always, include a film starring Marie Dressler.